Bio

 STUDIES & PROJECTS

-Our current projects on the farm, Big Island Vanilla, include 20 acres of invasive species removal, and additional 10 acres of soil remediation and rehabilitation, nursery installation and building up plant capital, solar power installation, water security, implementing roads and infrastructure.
+Our current projects on the farm, Big Island Vanilla, include 20 acres of invasive species removal, and additional 10 acres of soil remediation and rehabilitation, nursery installation and building up plant capital, solar power installation, water security, implementing roads and infrastructure., Cert.
+Sylvotherapy Practitioner (Oregon, USA), Family and Community Herbalism with CommonWealth Holistic Herbalism.

 UF|IFAS Master Gardener Program 600+ volunteer hours, chairing committees, coordinating and maintaining the Pollinator and the Ground Cover demonstration gardens at Seminole County Extension Office, as well as establishing the Food Forest demonstration garden.
 Guest speaker at community and educational events.
 (Florida, USA)